Hyperborea (album)

-Hyperborea is the nineteenth major release and thirteenth studio album by Tangerine Dream.
-It spent two weeks on the UK album chart peaking at No.45.
+Hyperborea is the nineteenth major release and thirteenth studio album by Tangerine Dream, released on 30 August 1983 internationally, and on 24 October 1983 in the UK.
+It spent two weeks on the UK Albums Chart peaking at No.45.

 The album title refers to Hyperborea, a mythical, idyllic land in the Ancient Greek tradition, supposedly located far to the north of Thrace and where it was claimed the sun shone twenty-four hours a day.